Compute

 This section describes how to create a Flink OpenSource SQL job.

-DLI Flink OpenSource SQL jobs are fully compatible with the syntax of Flink 1.10 and 1.12 provided by the community.
-In addition, Redis, GaussDB(DWS), and DIS data source types are added based on the community connector.
-For details about the syntax and restrictions of Flink SQL DDL, DML, and functions, see Table API & SQL.
+DLI Flink OpenSource SQL jobs are fully compatible with the syntax of Flink provided by the community.
+In addition, Redis and GaussDB(DWS) data source types are added based on the community connector.
+For the syntax and constraints of Flink SQL DDL, DML, and functions, see Table API & SQL.

 Prerequisites